AshwinChile/RecipeHarbor/README.md

      _**mvn verify**_

-7. To access the API' documentation, open the below URL in your browser:
+7. To access the API documentation, open the below URL in your browser:

      _**http://localhost:8080/swagger-ui.html**_